 leah_carmichael_bw

-Leah Carmichael is a professor in the Department of International Affairs.
+Dr. Leah Carmichael is a professor in the Department of International Affairs.
 She received her PhD in International Affairs from the University of Georgia and her BA from Guilford College.
-Dr. Carmichael’s research agenda focuses on food insecurity as it relates to domestic policies, international law, and weapons of warfare.
+Her research agenda focuses on food insecurity related to domestic policies, international law, and weapons of warfare.
+Dr. Carmichael’s talk addresses how the international laws that are often ignored can be upheld by the values of many.

 Kamal Gandhi